trilinos/trilinos.github.io/pages/community/trilinos_user_meetings/trilinos_user-developer_group_meeting_2022.md

 ## Registration

+Although this meeting will be hybrid (i.e., attend in-person at Sandia or online via MS Teams), we are encouraging everyone to come and join us in Albuquerque, New Mexico and get (re-) acquainted to the Trilinos community.

-There is no registration fee for attendance; however, registration is required for our reporting purposes (see attached).
+There is no registration fee for attendance; however, registration is required for our reporting purposes.
 Registration may be submitted through October 24, 2022.
 Registration form will be added soon.
 Please send the completed [registration form](pdfs/2022_TUG_Registration_Form.pdf) to [Phyllis Rutka](mailto:parutka@sandia.gov).